-Donald Trump has returned to the White House promising to ‘put America first’.
+Donald Trump returned to the White House promising to ‘put America first’.
 But what does that mean for the rest of the world?

-Others claim, however, that you don’t have to be a MAGA die-hard to see that a disruptive second Trump presidency could bring much-needed order to an unstable world.
-Indeed, his pledge to pull back from ‘forever wars’ and take a tough stance against aggressors could be a boon.
-With Trump back in charge, they say, adversaries like Russia, Iran, and China will think twice before pushing their luck.
+Others claim, however, that you don’t have to be a MAGA die-hard to see that a second Trump presidency could bring much-needed order to an unstable world.
+Indeed, his pledge to pull back from ‘forever wars’ and take a tough stance against aggressors could be a boon.They point to his record in the Middle East — brokering the Abraham Accords and efforts to contain Iran — as proof that Trump’s instinct for disruption, coupled with an aversion to endless process, could allow him to achieve what decades of cautious diplomacy could not.
+Trump’s unpredictability, coupled with a willingness to defy diplomatic orthodoxy, could shake international complacency, not through consensus, but through disruption.

 Speaking for the motion: